chromedp/pdlgen/README.md

 ### Command-line options

-`chromedp-gen` can be passed a single, combined protocol file via the `-proto` command-line option for generating the commands, events, and types for the Chromium Debugging Protocol domains.
+`cdproto-gen` can be passed a single, combined protocol file via the `-proto` command-line option for generating the commands, events, and types for the Chromium Debugging Protocol domains.
 If the `-proto` option is not specified (the default behavior), then the `browser_protocol.json` and `js_protocol.json`